yuriy-chumak/ol/README.md

 ======================
 [![Visit the project page](https://yuriy-chumak.github.io/ol/assets/view-project-page.svg)](https://yuriy-chumak.github.io/ol/)

-Otus Lisp (Ol in short) is a purely functional dialect of Lisp.
+Otus Lisp (*Ol* in short) is a purely functional dialect of Lisp.

 It implements an extended subset of the R<sup>7</sup>RS Scheme ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including but not limited to some SRFIs.
 It is tiny (~ 64KB), embeddable and cross-platform.
-Provides a portable, high-level interface to call code written in another language.
+Provides a portable, high-level interface to call code written in other languages.

 You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based